FolkerKinzel/VCards/src/FolkerKinzel.VCards/md/Roadmap.md

         - [ ] Add property `string?
 Script`
         - [ ] Add property `string?
 ServiceType`
         - [ ] Add property `string?
 UserName`
-        - [ ] Update ParameterSerializer.AppendNonStandardParameters()
+        - [ ] Redirect `X-SERVICE-TYPE` to the `ParameterSection.ServiceType` property.
-        - [ ] Redirect `X-SERVICE-TYPE` to the `ServiceType` property.
-Use the `X-SERVICE-TYPE` parameter to preserve the value of `ParameterSection.ServiceType` with `VCard.Messengers` when writing vCard 4.0 and the `Opts.WriteRfc9554Extensions` flag is not set.
+        - [ ] Use the `X-SERVICE-TYPE` parameter to preserve the value of `ParameterSection.ServiceType` with `VCard.Messengers` and `VCard.SocialMediaProfiles` when writing vCard 4.0 and the
+        `Opts.WriteRfc9554Extensions` flag is not set.
+Make this dependent on whether the `Opts.WriteXExtensions` flag is set.

 ### 7.2.0
 - [x] Implement RFC 8605: